Wedding Vocabulary A-Z

 Favors- a small gift from the newly weds to the guests to show their appreciation for the guests’ attendance; souvenirs for guests to take as they depart from the wedding

-First dance- typically occurring at the beginning of the wedding reception, this is the first dance that the newly weds will share as a married couple
+First dance- typically occurring at the beginning of the wedding reception, this is the first dance that the newly weds will share as a married couple.
+(See “How to Create a Timeline” for suggestions on timing this event)

 Fondant- a smooth cake icing that is rolled out over a cake to give it a smooth appearance

-Formal attire- a dress code that is between cocktail attire and blacktie.
-Women are expected to wear a nice short or long dress, pantsuit, skirt and blazer.
-Men are expected to wear a dark suit, tie or bowtie, and white shirt
+Formal attire- a dress code that is between cocktail attire and black-tie.
+Feminine attire includes a nice short or long dress made of higher end material, pantsuit, or skirt and blazer.
+Masculine attire includes a dark suit, tie or bowtie, and white shirt

 G